scrabbletank/farhome-rules/rulesdoc.md

 *8th Level*
 - **Casting Time:** 10 AP
 - **Range:** 10
-- **Duration:** concentration, 10 minutes
+- **Duration:** concentration, 1 hour

-You overpower a creatures mind you can see, taking control of it.
-Make a spellcasting roll against the targets willpower, on success you possess the creature, sensing through the creatures senses and taking actions for the creature.
-For the duration you become incapacitated, taking actions for the creature during the creatures turn.
-Taking damage as the creature causes you to make concentration checks as if you took the damage yourself.
-If the creature dies while you are still in control of it you take 3 wounds of psychic damage from the strain of dying.
+You overpower the mind of a creature you can see, taking control of the creature.
+Make a spellcasting roll against the creatures willpower save.
+On success you possess the creature, sensing through the creatures senses.
+For the duration you are incapacitated, instead taking actions for the creature during the creatures turn.
+Taking damage as the controlled creature causes you to make concentration checks as if you took the damage yourself.
+If the controlled creature dies while you are still in control of it you take 3 wounds of psychic damage and are stunned until the end of your next turn from the strain of dying.

 Add a superior die for every level above 8th.